Rain Barrel How-To

 3. Debris Screen and Lid.
 Before the water goes into your tank or rain barrel, you'll want to use some kind of debris screen to filter out leaves, pine needles and other debris.
 If you don't filter out this debris, it will accumulate at the bottom of the tank and may clog up the outflow.
 A removable wire mesh screen is all you really need, either mounted on top of the rain barrel or attached to the end of your downspout.

 A well-fitting lid is also important to protect children and prevent mosquitoes from breeding in the water.
 Another option is Mosquito Control Rings.

 4. Distribution Device.
 For a rain barrel, you need nothing more than a standard spigot or short length of hose installed near the bottom of the barrel, with an on/off valve.
 Then you let gravity do the work.
 You can attach a longer hose to reach your garden, or just use the spigot to fill watering cans.

 My own rain barrel is around the back of the house.
 That's where my deck is, and where most of my container plants are.
 Because I don't have a water faucet on that side of the house, the rain barrel is a big convenience.
 I just lift the lid and dip the watering can right in.
 It fills in a matter of seconds and I'm on my way.
-If you have a very large reservoir, or want to distribute water some distance away, you might consider investing in a small pump, such as the Solar Rain Barrel Pump.
+If you have a very large reservoir, or want to distribute water some distance away, you might consider investing in a small pump.

 With a Rain Barrel Stand, it's easier to fill watering cans or use gravity to direct water through a hose.